Noncommutative Complex Structures on Quantum Homogeneous Spaces: Quantum Projective Space

 \subsection{The Quantum Projective Spaces $\cpn$}

-We are now ready to introduce the quantum projective spaces.
-As mentioned earlier, they form a subfamily of the quantum flag manifolds, and will serve as our motivating set of examples.
-We use a description, introduced in \cite{Mey}, that presents quantum $(N-1)$-projective space as the coinvariant sub\alg of a $\bC_q[U_{N-1}]$-coaction on $\csun$.
-This sub\alg is a $q$-deformation of the coordinate \alg of the complex manifold $SU_N/ U_{N-1}$.
-(Recall that classically $\bC P^{N-1}$ is isomorphic to $SU_N/ U_{N-1}$.)
+Following the description introduced in \cite[\textsection 3]{Mey}, we present quantum $(N-1)$-projective space as the coinvariant sub\alg of a $\bC_q[U_{N-1}]$-coaction on $\csun$.
+(This sub\alg is a $q$-deformation of the coordinate \alg of the complex manifold $SU_N/ U_{N-1}$.
+Recall that $\bC P^{N-1}$ is isomorphic to $SU_N/ U_{N-1}$.)